 The CSC should be kept small and comprise representatives with direct experience and knowledge of IANA naming functions.
 At a minimum the CSC will comprise:

-Two individuals representing gTLD Registry Operators
+Two individuals representing gTLD Registry Operators appointed by the Registries Stakeholder Group

-Two individuals representing ccTLD Registry Operators
+Two individuals representing ccTLD Registry Operators appointed by the ccNSO

-One additional TLD representative not considered a ccTLD or gTLD registry operator such as the IAB for .ARPA could also be included in the minimum requirements but is not mandatory.

 One liaison from the IANA Functions Operator (PTI).

+An individual representing a TLD that is not considered to be a ccTLD or gTLD registry, for example from the Internet Architecture Board for .ARPA, may also be included as a member of the CSC.
+The individual would seek appointment by either the ccNSO or GNSO Council.

 Liaisons can also be appointed from the following organisations; however, providing a Liaison is not mandatory for any group: